truongluan303/ArduinoUno-BinaryCounterWithLEDs/README.md

-# ArduinoUno-BinaryCounterWithLEDs
+# Arduino Uno - Binary Counter Using LEDs
-Count from 1 to 63 in binary represented by LEDs
+Count from 1 to 63 in binary represented by LEDs in an infinite loop.

 ### Run Simulation At:
 https://wokwi.com/arduino/projects/319476907263394388